busybusyFB/topk1/README.md

 Define:

--The number of entries as `n`
+- The number of entries as `n`

--The number of unique keys in the hash map as `m`
+- The number of unique keys in the hash map as `m`

--The number of targets as `k`
+- The number of targets as `k`

 Time complexity is `O(n + mlogk)`

 Space compleisty is `O(m + k)`